Units, zero-divisors and idempotents in rings graded by torsion-free groups: Preliminaries on group graded rings

-(b) The term \emph{fully component regular} has been chosen to capture the essence of those gradations.
-It should be noted that there is no immediate connection to the \emph{component regular} gradations considered by Passman in e.g. \cite[p.
-16]{Pas1989Book}, which are in fact special types of non-degenerate gradations. \end{remark}
+(b) The term \emph{fully component regular} has been chosen to capture the essence of those gradings.
+There is no immediate connection to the \emph{component regular} gradings considered by Passman in e.g. \cite[p.~16]{Pas1989Book}, which are in fact special types of non-degenerate gradings. \end{remark}

-A gradation may be both non-degenerate and fully component regular, but, as the following example shows, the two notions are quite independent.
+A grading may be both non-degenerate and fully component regular, but, as the following example shows, the two notions are quite independent.

-\begin{exmp} In the following two examples, the gradation group is $G=(\Z,+)$.
+\begin{example} In the following two examples, the grading group is $G:=(\Z,+)$.

-(a) Consider the polynomial ring $R=\R[t]$ in one indeterminate.
-We may define a $\Z$-gradation on $R$ by putting $R_n = \R t^n$ for $n\geq 0$, and $R_n = \{0\}$ for $n<0$.
-Clearly, this gradation is fully component regular, but it is not non-degenerate.
+(a) Consider the polynomial ring $R:=\R[t]$ in one indeterminate.
+We may define a $\Z$-grading on $R$ by putting $R_n := \R t^n$ for $n\geq 0$, and $R_n := \{0\}$ for $n<0$.
+Clearly, this grading is fully component regular, but it is not non-degenerate.

-(b) Consider the ring of $2 \times 2$-matrices with real entries, $R=M_2(\R)$.
-We may define a $\Z$-gradation on $R$ by putting
+(b) Consider the ring of $2 \times 2$-matrices with real entries, $R:=M_2(\R)$.
+We may define a $\Z$-grading on $R$ by putting

-and $R_n = \left\{ \right\}$ whenever $|n|>1$.
-This gradation is not fully component regular, nor strong, but one easily sees that it is non-degenerate. \end{exmp}
+whenever $|n|>1$.
+This grading is neither fully component regular, nor strong, but one easily sees that it is non-degenerate. \end{example}

 Given a subgroup $H \subseteq G$ we may define the subset $R_H := \oplus_{h\in H} R_h$ of $R$.
 Notice that $R_H$ is an $H$-graded subring of $R$.
 If $R$ is unital, then $R_H$ is also unital with $1_R = 1_{R_H} \in R_e$.
 The corresponding \emph{projection map} from $R$ to $R_H$ is defined by